GDGVienna/droidcon-at-site/app/call-for-papers.md

 ###### Travel Subsidy

 As our budget is limited we can only offer limited travel subsidy for your talk.
 If you need financial support please indicate so in the comment field.

+{% endcomment %}

+Our call for papers is closed now.
+Thank you for your interest in presenting at droidcon Vienna!

 <img class="img-responsive feature-image" src="{{ site.baseurl }}/img/posts/cod.jpg" style="display:none">